bodymindarts/cala-demo/README.md

 ## Accounting basics

-In accounting we record fanancial transactions in a ledger.
+In accounting we record financial transactions in a ledger.
 A ledger has (potentially multiple) journals.
 Journals are the things that hold the (ordered) history of transactions and the balances of the ledger accounts.